wolflo/evm-opcodes/README.md

-# Appendix - Opcode Notes and Dynamic Gas Costs
+# Appendix - Dynamic Gas Costs

 ## A1: Intrinsic Gas
 Intrinsic gas is the amount of gas paid prior to execution of a transaction.